 Everlast MIG Welder Power I-MIG 140e

-Everlast recommends you leave a clearance of 12 inches back and front of the unit for clear air flow to so the over temperature light is not triggered due to lack of air flow.
+Everlast recommends you leave 12 inches back and front for clear air flow.
+You won’t want your over temperature triggered because of lack of air flow.

 Everlast MIG welder Settings for Voltage

-You get a voltage ranging from 25 Amp to 140 Amp nothing much unusual there for this class of welder.
+You get a voltage ranging from 25 Amp to 140 Amp.

-The reality is that although having tapped settings and welding charts give you a starting point for your weld, practice welds and adjustments will be needed for your own particular situation.
+The reality is that tapped settings and welding charts give you a starting point for your weld.
+You’ll need to practice your welds and adjust for your own situation.

 Everlast YouTube Video on How to Set Up your First Weld